awsdocs/aws-datasync-user-guide/doc_source/API_UpdateLocationSmb.md

 Required: Yes

  ** [MountOptions](#API_UpdateLocationSmb_RequestSyntax) **   <a name="DataSync-UpdateLocationSmb-request-MountOptions"></a>
-Represents the mount options that are available for DataSync to access an SMB location\.
+Specifies how DataSync can access a location using the SMB protocol\.
 Type: [SmbMountOptions](API_SmbMountOptions.md) object
 Required: No